 In my opinion, there can never be enough little black dresses in a wardrobe.
 I like to pack a casual LBD and a fancy LBD, then layer them with a leather jacket or blazer, denim jacket, leather sandals or a pair of heels.
 For this trip, I got a really stunning casual dress with mesh cutouts from Good Clothing and a fancy sequinned dress from Coppelia.
 I’ll pair the sequinned dress with heels and a clutch bag and the casual dress with leather sandals from Jane Sews and a fringed sling bag.
 While we’re on the subject of dresses, have you actually seen the tiny new Venus Snap razor?
 Holiday essential!

 4. THREE PAIRS OF SHOES AND NO MORE

 After several years of lugging around far too many pairs of shoes to need on one holiday, I’ve made a rule to only ever pack three pairs; sneakers for sightseeing in, a pair of good quality leather sandals and a pair of flip flops.
 I might take a pair of heels if I know there will be an opportunity to wear them.

 5. BROWN AND BLACK

 I’m taking one brown leather handbag and one black leather handbag.
+As I want them both to be in tip-top condition on my travels, using Leather Honey’s leather conditioner will be a must!
 They’re both quite big, but I have a lot of stuff to carry around.
 This black fringed bag is from Woolies and the brown bag is not pictured, but it’s the Lagos Tote from Rowdy.
 The good news is that they’ll both match my new Jane Sews sandals.
 I’m also taking my clutch bag from Jekyll & Hide, which doubles as a wallet.